saugat-rimal/Personal-Portfolio-Website/content/projects/Githubprofile.md

 showInProjects: true
 ---

-Girhub version of my resume made for fun.
+Github version of my resume made for fun.
 I was interested in learning Git & Github, so I found a simple tutorial and it spun into a weekend project.